 Juvenile Justice Center residents participated in a book club through the Daniel Boone Library.
 As part of the book club, residents were provided pre-selected books to read that were geared toward issues that are challenging to adolescents in today's world.
 The residents are allowed to keep the books.
 During book club, residents read excerpts from their book and engaged in group discussions.
-In 2020, 9 hours of book club were provided to kids.
+In 2021, 6 hours of book club were provided to kids.
 During each visit, the library also gives each participant a book to take with them when they leave the facility.
-COVID 19 affected library visits, however the library still ensured the residents received books during their placement.
+COVID 19 affected library visits, however the library still ensured the residents received books during their placement, and virtual visits were planned.